hyphanet/website/content/pages/about.md

 websites, and search functionality, are all built on top of this distributed data store.

-Freenet has been downloaded over 2 million times since the project started, and used for the distribution of censored information all over the world including countries such as China and in the Middle East.
-Ideas and concepts pioneered in Freenet have had a significant impact in the academic world.
-Our 2000 paper "Freenet: A Distributed Anonymous Information Storage and Retrieval System" was the most cited computer science paper of 2000 according to Citeseer, and Freenet has also inspired papers in the worlds of law and philosophy.
-Ian Clarke, Freenet's creator and project coordinator, was selected as one of the top 100 innovators of 2003 by MIT's Technology Review magazine.
+Hyphanet has been downloaded over 2 million times since the project started, and used for the distribution of censored information all over the world including countries such as China and in the Middle East.
+Ideas and concepts pioneered in Hyphanet have had a significant impact in the academic world.
+Our 2000 paper "Hyphanet: A Distributed Anonymous Information Storage and Retrieval System" was the most cited computer science paper of 2000 according to Citeseer, and Hyphanet has also inspired papers in the worlds of law and philosophy.
+Ian Clarke, Hyphanet's creator and project coordinator, was selected as one of the top 100 innovators of 2003 by MIT's Technology Review magazine.

 An important recent development, which very few other networks have, is the "darknet": By only connecting to people they trust, users can greatly reduce their vulnerability, and yet still connect to a global network through their friends' friends' friends and so on.
-This enables people to use Freenet even in places where Freenet may be illegal, makes it very difficult for governments to block it, and does not rely on tunneling to the "free world".
+This enables people to use Hyphanet even in places where Hyphanet may be illegal, makes it very difficult for governments to block it, and does not rely on tunneling to the "free world".

 *Written by Ian Clarke*